Solanum melongena L.

 Availability:In Stock

-Mid-early, high-yielding variety (105-109 days from germination to technical maturity) for open ground and film shelters.
-The plant is medium.
+A semi-early, high-yielding hybrid variety (105–109 days from germination to technical maturity) suitable for open field and polytunnel cultivation.
+The plant is of medium height.

-The fruits are spherical, glossy, light purple with delicate white flesh.
-Fruit weight up to 400 g.
-Fruits have an excellent taste.
-Valued for its delicate taste.
+The fruits are spherical, glossy, and light purple with tender white flesh.
+Fruit weight reaches up to 400 g.
+The fruits possess excellent flavor characteristics.
+Highly valued for its delicate taste.

-The lack of spines on the calyx makes harvesting and peeling the fruit very easy.
-Due to the increased density of the fruit pulp and the absence of bitterness in it, the variety is ideal for use in cooking.
+Due to the increased density of the flesh and the absence of bitterness, this variety is ideal for culinary use.

-Wash the tomatoes, blanche them with boiling water, peel them, chop them, and sauté them with butter in a separate bowl.
-Then, place all the vegetables in a saucepan, mix well, season with salt and pepper, add sugar, and simmer for 5 minutes.
-Ladle the hot caviar into clean, sterilized jars, cover with lids, and place them in a saucepan of boiling water.
-Sterilize half-liter jars for 10 minutes, and liter jars for 20 minutes.
-Roll up the jars while still hot.
+Place the hot caviar into clean, sterilized jars, cover with lids, and place in a vessel with boiling water.
+Sterilize half-liter jars for 10 minutes, liter jars for 20 minutes.
+Seal while hot.

 Write a review